Ultimate Halloween Guide for NYC Kids: Parades, Costumes, Parties

 Wednesday, October 30

 Head to Central Park's picturesque Harlem Meer for this annual family favorite.
 Enjoy Halloween crafts, not-too-scary stories, live music, and a pumpkin-carving demo.
 At dusk, join the joyful costume parade around the northeastern edge of Central Park and then watch as a fleet of jack o' lanterns is set afloat on the water.
-This festive community affair becomes more popular each year, though the move to a weekday should help.
+This festive community affair becomes more popular each year, though the move to a weekday should help keep crowds manageable.
 FREE

 Park Slope Civic Council Children’s Halloween Parade — Park Slope, Brooklyn